 Quitting Ecstasy While Pregnant

 If you are pregnant and addicted to ecstasy, the safest choice you can make for you and your baby is to seek professional treatment.
 In a rehab program, you can learn the skills to help you cope with stress and triggers that fuel your use.
-When you are pregnant, your safety and health are extremely important, and there are programs designed specifically to help ensure that you carry your baby to term in the healthiest manner possible.
-Give us a call today to learn more about your options for professional treatment at 1-888-744-0069 .
+When you are pregnant, your safety and health are extremely important.
+There are treatment programs designed specifically to help ensure that you carry your baby to term in the healthiest manner possible.

 If you are currently using ecstasy and you are thinking of quitting, there are ways to do it safely.
 Recovering from an ecstasy addiction can take time, but you do not have to do it alone.
 There are a multitude of treatment options that can help you learn how to address the underlying reasons for using substances.